Recently updated on January 31st, 2023 at 03:08 pm

 PACCAR engines are recognized for their quiet and smooth running, as well as their longevity, fuel efficiency, and power curve.
 It’s a winning formula for fleets seeking excellent performance.

-PACCAR proudly makes four different types of truck engines, all of which are neatly designated in odd numbers depending on the amount of liters each engine can carry in its piston cylinders.
+PACCAR proudly makes four different types of truck engines, all of which are neatly designated in odd numbers depending on the capacity in liters of the engine.

 Diesel fuel and maintenance are two of the most constant costs of transportation.
 Regardless of which of the two you despise more, PACCAR offers a diesel engine option for your truck(s) to keep your costs to a minimum.